albertocarm/bayescores/README.md

 ### Step 2: Simulate survival data

+This package provides tools to navigate one of today’s most significant clinical challenges: the inherent conflict between speed and certainty in drug development.
+While accelerated approvals are vital for getting promising therapies to patients, they often rely on immature datasets where long-term efficacy is not yet definitive.

-Simulate a 300-patient trial with long-term survival fractions of 40% in the experimental arm and 15% in the control arm, and a median survival of 12 months in the control arm.
-The experimental arm achieves a 25% survival gain among non-cured patients.
-The maximum follow-up is 3 years, meaning the dataset is still somewhat immature under this specification to provide strong evidence of long-term survival.
+To illustrate how our package addresses this, we use a toy example specifically designed to mimic these conditions of uncertainty.
+We simulate a 300-patient trial with promising long-term survival fractions (40% in the experimental arm vs. 15% in the control), but with the maximum follow-up limited to 3 years.
+This specification intentionally creates an immature dataset, where strong evidence of long-term survival has not yet had time to accumulate.

-These parameters are therefore intentionally set to represent low-evidence conditions—a toy example designed to illustrate the package’s ability not only to quantify clinical benefit but also to assess the robustness of the analysis and the identifiability of key parameters (that is, the model’s capacity to distinguish hidden long-term survivors from non-cured patients with better short-term prognosis), thereby helping to adjust the model and keep bias under control.
+These low-evidence conditions are chosen to showcase the package’s core functionality.
+It is designed not only to quantify clinical benefit but, more importantly, to assess the robustness of the analysis.
+Our package confronts the issue of data maturity head-on by using model identifiability as a statistical proxy.
+This key feature assesses the model’s capacity to distinguish true long-term survivors from non-cured patients with a better short-term prognosis.

 ``` r
 set.seed(123)